-In 2005 he completed a Graduate Certificate of Legal Practice and was admitted as a practitioner of the Supreme Court of Tasmania.
-Upon his admission he spent a year as Associate to the Honourable Justice Crawford of the Supreme Court of Tasmania.
+In 2005, he completed a Graduate Certificate of Legal Practice and was admitted as a practitioner of the Supreme Court of Tasmania.
+Upon his admission, he spent a year as Associate to the Honourable Justice Crawford of the Supreme Court of Tasmania.

-In addition to practice Rohan is currently;
+In addition to practice, Rohan is currently:

-· A member of the Disciplinary Tribunal for the Tasmanian Legal Profession,
+· A member of the Disciplinary Tribunal for the Tasmanian Legal Profession;

-· A Criminal Injuries Compensation Commissioner,
+· A Criminal Injuries Compensation Commissioner;

-· Member of the Solicitors Accounts Rules Committee,
+· Member of the Solicitors Accounts Rules Committee;

-· Member of the Board of Encore Theatre Company,
+· Member of the Board of Encore Theatre Company;

-He is a former President of Law Foundation, Deputy Chairman of the Tasmanian Racing Appeals Board (2013-2015), A former member of the Northern Tasmania Football Association Tribunal (2006-2012) and a Board Member of the Time Out House, and on the Disciplinary Panel for Touch Football Australia.
+Rohan has also previously been President of Law Foundation, Deputy Chairman of the Tasmanian Racing Appeals Board (2013-2015), a member of the Northern Tasmania Football Association Tribunal (2006-2012), a board member of the Time Out House, and on the Disciplinary Panel for Touch Football Australia.